Rockets of Today

 DAWN — Netherlands / New Zealand ...and AURORA — Germany

 Everybody likes spaceplanes and wants to see them start replacing rockets, but who does anything about it?
-Not Boeing — their Phantom Express project was cancelled as part of the general shitstorm that has embroiled the whole company in the period around 2020.
-Not NASA — their VentureStar project was killed off over a decade ago, and they’ve never looked back.
-Not Reaction Engines Ltd — their Skylon idea is just a paper concept to generate interest in their half-built SABRE engine... nothing is going to use that engine for probably a decade, and when it does it will probably look nothing like the sketches.
+Not Boeing — their Phantom Express project was cancelled as part of the general shitstorm that has embroiled the whole company since the late 2010s.
+Not NASA — their VentureStar project was killed off two decades ago, and they’ve never looked back.
+Not Reaction Engines Ltd — their Skylon idea was just a paper concept to generate interest in their half-built SABRE engine.
 Not their Pacific Northwest rivals Radian, whose SSTO plane concept is some of the most naive and implausible visionary guff I’ve ever heard, in a business where that sort of hype is already way past what’s normal elsewhere.
 Not ARCA, whose spaceplane idea sounded great, but who abandoned it when it became obvious that to build such a thing was way beyond their modest capabilities.
-Not Aevum, whose plane is just an ordinary supersonic jet with no pilot — a fairly minor upgrade over the subsonic platforms used by Virgin Orbit and Stratolaunch.
+Not Aevum, whose RAVN-X plane is just an ordinary supersonic jet with no pilot — a fairly minor upgrade over the subsonic platforms used by Virgin Orbit and Stratolaunch.

 But little reusable orbiters like those don’t replace rockets — or rather, they don’t replace the launchpad and tower complexes that rockets require on the ground.
 For that, what we want is a plane which takes off from an ordinary runway.
 That would gain the ability to launch on any day in any direction from any non-polar latitude in almost any weather, like Virgin Orbit or the Pegasus could do, but unlike them, also being capable of reaching space from the ground with the plane, so that the rocket they launch from it can be substantially smaller and cheaper, perhaps only one stage.